Wendy Williams’ Guardianship Explained by a Probate Lawyer

 Timeline for the Wendy Williams and Wells Fargo Bank Dispute

-The battle over who has a right to control Wendy Williams’ Wells Fargo accounts began at the start of 2022, but as of September, it has still not been resolved.
+The battle over who has the right to control Wendy Williams’ Wells Fargo accounts began at the start of 2022, but as of September, it has still not been resolved.
 We provide a timeline of events related to the Wendy Williams vs. Wells Fargo dispute below.

 July 2021 – Williams makes her final appearance on her talk show The Wendy Williams Show, though she did not know it would be her last show at the time, as she expected to return in fall of that year.